 All tigers will live in their natural habitat in secure and viable populations.

-To promote the survival of Sumatran tigers in their natural habitat by undertaking genuine, measurable and effective tiger conservation.
+To ensure the survival of Sumatran tigers in their natural habitat by undertaking genuine, measurable and effective tiger conservation.

-Since its formation in 1998, Wildlife Conservation International has contributed more than $14,000,000 directly intoconservation projects and has earned a reputation amongst its partners and donors for being financially responsible and transparent.
+Since its formation in 1998, The Orangutan Project has contributed more than $2,000,000 directly into orangutan conservation projects and has earned a reputation amongst its partners and donors for being financially responsible and transparent.

 We are committed to making sure your donations work as hard as possible.
 We don’t have an office - each member of our team works from their own home, using their own electricity, internet and infrastructure.
 This helps keep our overheads amongst the very lowest in the sector, and ensures as much of your donation as possible goes straight to where it’s needed most.

 We are also working hard to increase and secure our future income streams.
-Our big goal is to raise $20 million dollars every year because we know that’s the only way we can secure the long term survival of Critically Endangered species, and safeguard their jungle habitat.
-And we will achieve this, with your help.
+Our big goal is to raise $20 million dollarsevery year because we know that’s the only way we can secure the long term survival of all orangutan sub-species, and safeguard their jungle habitat.
+And we will achieve this, with your help!